The Direct Access Process

 Tell Us About Your Situation

-Describe your legal matter in your own words, by text or by voice.
+Describe your legal matter in your own words, through our short form or by calling our team.
 You do not need legal knowledge or jargon.
-Our AI organises your description into a clear, structured brief that helps Barristers understand your case quickly and quote accurately.
+We organise your description into a clear, structured brief so the right specialist can understand your case quickly.

 02